sangkhochil/java/README.md

 - If you have lot of dead objects in young generation, Minor GC will be perfomed faster.
 - All minor GCs are “stop the world” events, so when minor GCs occurs, application threads will also stop.

-weng generation is divided into 3 parts.
+Young generation is divided into 3 parts.

 - Eden space
 - Survivor space S0